citadelict/devops-project/Ansible Refactoring & Static Assignments (Imports and Roles)- 104/project.md

    * Navigate into each of the created directories and create a `main.yml` file in each directory

- - Update your `inventory file` at ansible-config-mgt/inventory/uat.yml with the IP addresses of your two UAT Web servers:
+ - Update your `uat.yml` at ansible-config-mgt/inventory/uat.yml with the IP addresses of your two UAT Web servers:

                    [uat-webservers]
                 <Web1-UAT-Server-Private-IP-Address> ansible_ssh_user='ec2-user'